Refunds vs Chargebacks: Know the Differences (for Merchants)

 When offering a refund fails to stop the chargeback, you will want to consider an efficient, sophisticated fraud prevention solution and a chargeback management partner.

-This post was contributed to the Justt blog by SEON, a fraud prevention solution.
+This post was originally contributed to the Justt blog by SEON, a fraud prevention solution.
+It has been edited in August 2024 to reflect the current state of the industry and to improve readability.

 Refunds vs Chargebacks FAQs